yoongun/cfr2ak.github.io/_posts/2020-02-10-simulate-wiener-process-in-julia.markdown

 Brownian motion is a sort of random walk process which represents a physical phenomenon of stochastic movement in a micro-world.

-This the picture I'd took from the microscope (with x40 lense and CMOS sensor).
+This is the picture I'd took from the microscope (with x40 lense and CMOS sensor).

 ![Picture of the brownian particle](/assets/brown.jpg)